micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-16-rashi_en.md

 <b>From Egypt at night.</b> But didn’t they leave by day, as it is said, “On the day after the pascal-offering, the Israelites went out, etc.”?
 But, because it was at night that Pharoah granted them permission to leave, as it is said, “He called for Moshe and Aharon at night, etc.”

 ### passuk 2
-<b>You shall slaughter the pesach-offering to Hachem your God; flocks.</b> As it is said, “You shall take it from the sheep and goats.”
+<b>You shall slaughter the pesach-offering to Adonoy your God; flocks.</b> As it is said, “You shall take it from the sheep and goats.”
 <b>And cattle.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>You shall slaughter, as the <i>chagigah</i>-offering.
 If those engaged as partners in the <i>pesach</i> were a large group, they must bring, with it, a <i>chagigah</i>-offering, so that it is eaten when they have filled themselves.
 In addition, the Rabbis derive many teachings from this passage.

 ### passuk 3